Apply for the Northwest Minnesota Arts Exhibit — Open Now

 The Northwest Minnesota Arts Council is pleased to announce their latest “Call for Entries” for the 2020 Annual Art Exhibit.
 The deadline to submit your art work is February 29, 2020!

-This year, the annual Art Exhibit will be in Red Lake Falls at the mall in April after Easter.
+This year, the annual Art Exhibit will be in Red Lake Falls in April after Easter.
 Stay tuned for specific dates!

 Artists from our 7 county service region can enter into this art exhibit and will be competing for $2,300.00 in cash awards.
 Artists must reside in Kittson, Marshall, Norman, Polk, Pennington, Roseau, or Red Lake counties to be eligible.
 Both adult and student artists are encouraged to enter.
 Exhibit cash award winners will be chosen while the exhibit is on display by a qualified juror.
 They will be recognized and receive their check at the Artist Reception.
-The Artist Reception will be announced soon!
+The Artist Reception will be held on April 29 at 5PM in Red Lake Falls.
+The specific location will be announced soon.

 Click for more information, including the exhibit entry rules and directions.
 If you would like the application mailed to you, please contact our office 218-745-9111 or email Mara.
 The application must submitted no later than February 29, 2020.
 There is a teacher spreadsheet available by emailing Mara.
 Teachers can also submit a Word file with student work samples to ease the process.